Füße mit Blüten - Zeolith entgiftet im Fußbad

 Preparation:

-Mash the avocado and mix it with honey, coconut oil and the zeolite powder until a creamy paste forms.
+Mash the avocado and mix with honey, coconut oil and zeolite powder until a creamy paste is formed.

 Application:

-Apply to feet, leave on for 20 minutes, and then rinse thoroughly.
-Pat feet dry, paying particular attention to the area between the toes, and apply the cream generously.
+Apply to feet, leave on for 20 minutes, then rinse thoroughly.
+Pat feet dry, paying particular attention to the areas between the toes, and apply a generous amount of foot cream.

 Soothing Aloe Vera Mask